 - 2.1.3 Criterion (a) of Policy ENV3 states: "Development should respond to the context and proposals should be based on a proper understanding and appreciation of environmental features, including both natural and built elements such as landscape, topography, vegetation, open space, microclimate, tranquillity, light and darkness".
 Paragraphs 2.1.1 and 2.1.2 above refer to important documents which will allow the designer to understand the environmental context for a development proposal in Craven.
 Policies ENV1: Countryside and Landscape, and ENV2: Heritage of the Craven Local Plan and their supporting text indicate how proposals should respond to these important environmental contexts. - 2.1.4 Landscaping should form an integral part of any proposal.
 It can create a high quality setting, help integrate new development into its surroundings, and assist the promotion of biodiversity through the use of native species.
 Good landscape design can enhance the natural environment and is fundamental to its character and sense of place.
 Usable and attractive green spaces with native vegetation are proven to have benefits for mental and physical health, especially in urban areas.
-Therefore, all proposals should demonstrate high quality, properly funded landscape design from the outset and not as an afterthought or 'add on'. - 2.1.5 Natural landscaping can also have a positive impact in terms of microclimate.
+Therefore, all proposals should demonstrate high quality, properly funded landscape design from the outset and not as an afterthought or 'add on'.
+To comply with paragraph 126 of the NPPF, the Council encourages effective engagement between applicants, the Council, communities, and Statutory Bodies as appropriate, in order to identify landscaping expectations from an early stage. - 2.1.5 Natural landscaping can also have a positive impact in terms of microclimate.
 This is a local set of atmospheric conditions that differ from those in the surrounding region.
 In urban areas, where brick, concrete and asphalt absorb the sun's energy, heat up, and then re-radiate that heat to the ambient air, the resulting urban heat island is a type of artificial, undesirable microclimate.
 This phenomenon can occur even in smaller urban settlements where there is a high density of artificial surfaces, with little relief provided by natural vegetation.
-Particularly for Skipton, well planned natural landscaping and vegetation both within and surrounding a new development contributes to a better functioning urban system. - 2.1.6 The proposed development should be as harmonious as possible in terms of both noise emissions and visual properties.
+Particularly for Skipton, well planned natural landscaping and vegetation both within and surrounding a new development contributes to a better functioning urban system.

+- 2.1.6 The proposed development should be as harmonious as possible in terms of both noise emissions and visual properties.
 Tranquillity, the state of being tranquil or calm with minimum noise intrusion, can be sought in built environment terms by incorporating traditional design features that keep occupants better connected with natural elements such as native vegetation.
-The building design itself and its planned functions must also ensure they minimise any out-going excessive noise.

-2.1.7 Considered and careful building design can also heavily influence light and darkness properties, both internally and externally.
+The building design itself and its planned functions must also ensure they minimise any out-going excessive noise. - 2.1.7 Considered and careful building design can also heavily influence light and darkness properties, both internally and externally.
 Providing the correct amount of light is a key challenge, as too much brightness can lead to light pollution.
 Even poorly designed buildings at relatively low densities can contribute to this unnecessary effect.
 Moreover, light pollution also of course represents wasted energy, which is contrary to good design and the objectives of the Council's CESP.